OsioLabs/emphandbook/01who_we_are/02values.md

 Some examples of this value in action are:

-- Our regular process of peer review for our code and content, where we provide feedback and encourage for improvement.
+- Our regular process of peer review for our code and content, where we provide feedback and encourage improvement.
 - Contributing our standard high quality videos for free to enhance the Drupal community documentation.

 **Feed creativity**